Monitoring MuleSoft 4

 - Automatic Discovery

-- The Nodinite MuleSoft agents make use of the MuleSoft Rest API'S and offer you an automatic discovery of your Mule Apps.
-Sharing access to any individual Mule App is very easy from within Nodinite using Monitor Views.
+- The Nodinite MuleSoft agents leverage the MuleSoft REST API'S to automatically discover your Mule Apps.
+Granting access to any Mule App is easy with Monitor Views.

 List of categories being monitored.